Multiple searches underway as monster storms slam California with rounds of heavy rain and feet of snow

 (FOX Weather)

-Feet of snow buries the Sierra Nevada
+Feet of snow piling up in Sierra Nevada mountains

 All told, the higher peaks of the Northern Sierra could tally up to 8 feet of snow through Friday, while Lake Tahoe and the San Gabriel Mountains could see up to 4 feet of snow.